aradhyxsingh/Household-Power-Consumption-Prediction/README.md

 # Source - UCI
 http://archive.ics.uci.edu/ml/datasets/Individual+household+electric+power+consumption

-Download the dataset in .txt format and name it as 'household_power_consumption.txt' and save it where 'household_power.ipynb' file is cloned.
+Download the dataset in .csv format and name it as 'household_power_consumption.csv' and save it where 'household_power_.ipynb' file is cloned.

 ## Project Overview